canonical/craft-parts/docs/explanation/parts.rst

 At the end of the *build* step, the build artifacts can be organized before the *stage* step is run.

-The ``organize`` property is used to customise how files are copied from the building area to the staging area.
+The :ref:`organize` property is used to customise how files are copied from the building area to the staging area.
 It defines an ordered dictionary that maps paths in the building area to paths in the staging area.

 After the *build* step, the *stage* step is run to collect the artifacts from the build into a common staging area for all parts.
-Additional snaps and system packages that need to be deployed with the part are specified using the ``stage-snaps`` and ``stage-packages`` properties.
-Files and :ref:`filesets <filesets>` to be deployed are specified using the ``stage`` property.
+Additional snaps and system packages that need to be deployed with the part are specified using the :ref:`stage_snaps` and :ref:`stage_packages` properties.
+Files and :ref:`filesets` to be deployed are specified using the :ref:`stage` property.

 In the final *prime* step, the files needed for deployment are copied from the staging area to the priming area.
 During this step the ``prime`` property